-Financial Year Ending December 31, 2023 December 31, 2022
+Financial Year Ending December 31, 2024 December 31, 2023

-Audit Fees \$271,146 \$278,684
+Audit Fees \$315,611 \$271,146

-Tax Fees \$4,237 \$15,077
+Tax Fees - \$4,237

-All Other Fees - \$49,546
+All Other Fees \$103,700 -

-Total \$275,383 \$343,307
+Total \$419,311 \$275,383

-^{}Audit fees includes amounts incurred in respect of review engagements on Artemis' quarterly interim financial statements.
+^{}Audit Fees includes amounts incurred in respect of review engagements on Artemis' quarterly interim financial statements.
 All fees are reported on the basis of amounts billed by the Company's external auditors.
-It should also be noted that in order to ensure the independence of the Company's external auditors are not impaired, the Company makes use of a number of other accounting firms (other than the Company's external auditors) for professional and advisory services, the value of which significantly exceeds the value of non-audit services provided by the Company's external auditors.
+In order to ensure the independence of the Company's external auditors are not impaired, the Company makes use of a number of other accounting firms (other than the Company's external auditors) for professional and advisory services, the value of which significantly exceeds the value of non-audit services provided by the Company's external auditors.